For systems configuration files

 Available Conditions¶

-: Exact value matching (supports boolean and numeric)greater_than
+equal_to: Exact value matching (supports boolean and numeric)greater_than/less_than: Strict numeric comparisonsgreater_equal/less_equal: Inclusive numeric comparisons

 Targeting Specific Tests¶